 - The Warrior Diet: This diet involves eating only fruits and vegetables during the day and then eating one large meal at night.

 - Eat-Stop-Eat: Pick one or two days out of the week and fast for 24 hours, eating nothing from dinner one day until dinner the next day.
-On the other days, you should have normal calorie days.
+On the other days, you should have normal calorie intake.

-- Promotes weight loss.
+Promotes weight loss

 Studies have shown that fasting can help improve insulin sensitivity and maintain glucose homeostasis, which also promotes weight loss .
 When consuming higher amounts of carbohydrates and sugars, the body can become insulin resistant, which in many instances precipitates various chronic diseases, namely Type II Diabetes.
 The study published in the World Journal of Diabetes found that fasting can help reduce visceral fat mass, fasting insulin, and insulin resistance, improving body weight and glucose levels .